 Here’s a video (of several I filmed) during the Hoi An Memories Show.

-Having lived in Da Nang and Hoi An for a few years, I’m surprised at how little this show is marketed or talked about.
-If you’re visiting Hoi An, it’s entirely possible you wouldn’t even know this show exists.
-I’m still surprised because the main show was great (and loud) and happens just south of Old Town six nights per week.
+I’ve lived in Da Nang for years and have visited Hoi An countless times.
+I’m surprised at how little the Hoi An Memories Show is marketed or talked about.
+Even when you’re actually in Hoi An, it’s entirely possible you wouldn’t even know this show exists.
+The main show was great (and loud) and happens just south of Old Town six nights per week.

-Hoi An Memories Show Visitor Info
+Hoi An Memories Show Information

-| Location | Google Maps |
+| Show location | Google Maps |

-| Hours | • NO SHOWS ON TUESDAY • Park opens at 4 PM • Several mini shows start at 5 PM • Main show starts exactly at 8 PM |
+| Park hours | • NO SHOWS ON TUESDAY • Park opens at 4 PM • Several mini shows start at 5 PM • Main show starts exactly at 8 PM |

 | Ticket cost | • ECO: 600.000 VND • HIGH: 750.000 VND • VIP: 1.200.000 VND • For children, FREE if under 1m tall, otherwise: • 200,000 VND, 350,000 VND, and 600,000 VND • If taller than 1m4, charged as adult ticket |